CabosManuel/git-github/README.md

 - Professional workflows
 - Multiple working environments in Git
 - Git commands for emergencies
-- Creado por PlatziTeam
+- Created by PlatziTeam
-- Incluye ejemplo Windows/Linux/Mac
+- Includes Windows/Linux/Mac example
+- Available for all ages